ksylvest/jquery-age/README.md

       });
     );

-Age also supports passing in a whitelist of allowed units (i.e. now showing units in weeks or months ever):
+Age also supports passing in a whitelist of allowed units (i.e. not showing units in weeks or months ever):

     $('.age').age({ units: ["days", "hours", "minutes"] });